 Occupational Therapy Program Director

 Dr. Hissong is the Program Director for the Associate in Science in Occupational Therapy Program at Penn State Mont Alto, and the Program Coordinator for Occupational Therapy, University College.
-Her focus as an educator is to engage occupational therapy assistant students in the teaching-learning process to gain the knowledge, skills, and attitudes needed to assist individual-groups-communities form a better understanding of their occupation-based strengths, challenges, and adaptations in order to Live Life to the Fullest.
-As a community-based OT her passion is working with women in rural areas, children with exceptional needs, and farmers with disabilities -- to enhance their health and well-being through participation in meaningful occupations.
+Her focus as an educator is to engage occupational therapy assistant students in the teaching-learning process to gain the knowledge, skills, and attitudes needed to assist individual-groups-communities form a better understanding of their occupation-based strengths, challenges, and adaptations in order to live their lives to the fullest.
+As a community-based occupational therapist, her passion is in working with women in rural areas, children with exceptional needs, and farmers with disabilities – to enhance their health and well-being through participation in meaningful occupations.

-Hissong, A. & Lape, J. (projected release date, May 2014).
-Research for the Health Professional: A Practical Guide.
-FA Davis Company.
+Hissong, A., Lape, J. and Bailey, D. (projected release date, July 2014).
+Research for the Health Professional.
+Philadelphia: FA Davis.

 Hissong, A. (2010).
 Responding to Psychosocial Barriers in OT & Home Modification: Promoting Safety & Supporting Participation, American Occupational Therapy Association, Invited Manuscript.